johnbywater/quantdsl/README.md

 True
 ```

-Comparisons can involve variables, and expressions that combine with numbers and dates.
+Comparisons can involve variables, and expressions that combine variables with numbers and dates.

 ```python
 >>> source = "Date('2011-01-01') + a * TimeDelta('1d') < Date('2011-01-03')"